About SHERA

 Past Secretary-Treasurers

-As SHERA was revived in 2013, Yelena Kalinsky served multiple terms as Secretary-Treasurer—our existence today is largely thanks to her invaluable salvage work!
+The Secretary-Treasurers are responsible for overseeing membership registration and renewals via the SHERA website, as well as maintaining the membership list.
+Their other primary responsibility is managing the organization's finances.
+Since SHERA's revival in 2013, Yelena Kalinsky has served multiple terms as Secretary-Treasurer—our existence today is largely thanks to her invaluable salvage work!

 Maja Babic (2022-24)